juliaolivieri/COMP_293C_Computational_Biology/homework3/README.md

 `$ git pull`

 If you use `ls`, you should be able to see that a directory called `homework3` has appeared in the current directory.
-Use `cd` to enter this directory.
+Use `cd` to enter this directory (`cd homework3`).

 This directory should contain a file called `install_anaconda.sh`.
 This is a bash script that contains instructions for installing Anaconda (feel free to check it out with the `less` command).
 To run the bash script, use the following command: